 Under the terms of art.
 433 of the CRR, banks publish the disclosures envisaged in European regulations at least once a year, at the same time as the financial statements.
 They are also required to assess the need to publish some or all these disclosures more frequently, based on the significant characteristics of current activities.
 In particular, entities must assess whether there is a need to publish disclosures more frequently in relation to "Own funds" (art.
 437), "Capital requirements" (art.
 438), and disclosures regarding risk exposure or other aspects subject to rapid change.
 It is also envisaged that, in compliance with art.
 16 of (EU) Regulation no. 1093/2010, by 31 December 2014 the EBA (European Banking Authority) issues guidance on entities' assessment of the need to publish disclosures more frequently.
-A first draft of the document is available for consultation (Guidelines on materiality, proprietary and confidentiality and on disclosure frequency, 13 June 2014).
+Consultation of the draft document (Guidelines on materiality, proprietary and confidentiality and on disclosure frequency issued on 13 June 2014) ended on 13 September 2014.

-Given the above regulatory provisions, when issuing its interim reports for March and September, Intesa Sanpaolo publishes summary disclosures on its "Own funds" and "Capital requirements" in accordance with the principle of maximum transparency.
+Given the above regulatory provisions, when issuing its interim reports for March and September and the half-yearly report for June, Intesa Sanpaolo publishes summary disclosures on its "Own funds" and "Capital requirements" in accordance with the principle of maximum transparency.

-Details on Regulatory capital and capital adequacy are also published in the Half-yearly report as at 30 June 2014.
-This Report also provides an update on Group liquidity risk.
+Details on Regulatory capital and capital adequacy are also published in the interim report as at 30 September 2014.
+Said Report also provides an update on Group liquidity risk.